-(1)AFFO, Same-store Hospitality segment Adjusted EBITDA and Entertainment segment Adjusted EBITDA are non-GAAP financial measures.
-For a definition of these non-GAAP financial measures, a reconciliation of each non-GAAP financial measure to the most directly comparable GAAP financial measure, and an explanation of why we believe these measures present useful information to investors, see Appendix A.
+(1) AFFO and segment-level Adjusted EBITDA are non-GAAP financial measures.
+For a definition of the non-GAAP financial measures used herein, a reconciliation of each non-GAAP financial measure to the most directly comparable GAAP financial measure, and an explanation of why we believe these measures present useful information to investors, see Appendix A.